grajk88/grajk88/README.md

 My name is Giridhar Rajkumar and I am a Test Automation Consultant.
 I like to learn new test automation tools & frameworks in the industry and write about them on my website - [LearnDevTestOps](http://giridharrajkumar.com)

-- 🔭 I’m currently working on SpecFlow & Playwright using TypeScript
+- 🔭 I’m currently working on WebDriverIO & TypeScript
 - 🌱 I’m currently learning Playwright & TypeScript
 - ⚡ Feel free to visit my repositories
-- 💬 Ask me about Cucumber / SpecFlow, BDD, Test Automation, Selenium, Cypress & Playwright
+- 💬 Ask me about Cucumber / SpecFlow, BDD, Test Automation, WebDriverIO, Selenium, Cypress & Playwright

 ### Follow me on...